-Confidential materials and communications are not subject to disclosure in discovery or in any judicial or administrative proceeding except
+Confidential materials and communications are not subject to disclosure in discovery or in any judicial or administrative proceeding except:

-- (i) where all parties to the mediation agree, in writing, to waive the confidentiality, - (ii) in a subsequent action between the mediator or mediation program and a party to the mediation for damages arising out of the mediation, - (iii) statements, memoranda, materials and other tangible evidence, otherwise subject to discovery, which were not prepared specifically for use in and actually used in the mediation, - (iv) where a threat to inflict bodily injury is made, - (v) where communications are intentionally used to plan, attempt to commit, or commit a crime or conceal an ongoing crime, - (vi) where an ethics complaint is made against the mediator by a party to the mediation to the extent necessary for the complainant to prove misconduct and the mediator to defend against such complaint. - (vii) where communications are sought or offered to prove or disprove a claim or complaint of misconduct or malpractice filed against a party's legal representative based on conduct occurring during a mediation, - (viii) where communications are sought or offered to prove or disprove any of the grounds listed in § 8.01-581.26 in a proceeding to vacate a mediated agreement, or - (ix) as provided by law or rule.

-2. The mediator should have a reasonable understanding of confidentiality in mediation.
+- (i) where all parties to the mediation agree, in writing, to waive the confidentiality, - (ii) in a subsequent action between the mediator or mediation program and a party to the mediation for damages arising out of the mediation, - (iii) statements, memoranda, materials and other tangible evidence, otherwise subject to discovery, which were not prepared specifically for use in and actually used in the mediation, - (iv) where a threat to inflict bodily injury is made, - (v) where communications are intentionally used to plan, attempt to commit, or commit a crime or conceal an ongoing crime, - (vi) where an ethics complaint is made against the mediator by a party to the mediation to the extent necessary for the complainant to prove misconduct and the mediator to defend against such complaint, - (vii) where communications are sought or offered to prove or disprove a claim or complaint of misconduct or malpractice filed against a party's legal representative based on conduct occurring during a mediation, - (Viii) where communications are sought or offered to prove or disprove any of the grounds listed in § 8.01-581.26 in a proceeding to vacate a mediated agreement, or - (ix) as provided by law or rule. - 2.
+At the commencement of the orientation session and of any mediation, the mediator shall inform the participants of any mandatory reporting obligations of the mediator, such as the reporting of allegations of child abuse (Virginia Code § 63.2-1509). - 3.
+At the commencement of the orientation session and of any mediation, the mediator shall inform the participants of any required reporting to the court in court-referred cases.
+For example, in reporting on the outcome of the dispute resolution proceeding to the referring court, the mediator shall indicate whether an agreement was reached, the terms of the agreement if authorized by the parties, the fact that no agreement was reached, or the fact that the orientation session or mediation did not occur (Virginia Code § 8.01-576.9.). - 4.
+The mediator shall not disclose information exchanged or observations regarding the conduct and demeanor of the parties and their counsel during the dispute resolution proceeding, unless the parties otherwise agree (Virginia Code § 8.01-576.9.
+See also Virginia Code § 8.01-581.24.). - 5.
+The mediator should have a reasonable understanding of confidentiality in mediation.

-3. The mediator shall promote understanding among the parties of the extent to which the mediator and the parties will maintain confidentiality.

-4. If a mediator participates in teaching, research or evaluation of mediation, the mediator shall protect the anonymity of the parties and abide by their reasonable expectations regarding confidentiality.

-5. Unless expressly authorized by the disclosing party, the mediator may not disclose to either party information relating to the subject matter of the mediation provided to him in confidence by the other.
-(Virginia Code Section 8.01-581.24)
+- 6. The mediator shall promote understanding among the participants of the extent to which the mediator and the participants will maintain confidentiality. - 7.
+If a mediator participates in teaching, research or evaluation of mediation, the mediator shall protect the anonymity of the participants and abide by their reasonable expectations regarding confidentiality. - 8.
+Unless expressly authorized by the disclosing party, the mediator may not disclose to either party information relating to the subject matter of the mediation provided to him in confidence by the other (Virginia Code § 8.01-581.24.).